James Ibori released from prison - Nigeria Today

 James Ibori released from prison

-Former governor of Delta State, Chief James Onanefe Ibori has been released from prison.
+Former governor of Delta State James Ibori has been released from prison in the United Kingdom after serving out his jail term.

-He was released a few minutes past noon upon a court order.
-His media aide, Mr. Tony Elumenor confirmed the release to Vanguard.

-Ibori was sentenced by a United Kingdom court to prison for 13 years and served out his term midnight yesterday.
+Ibori was jailed for money laundering offences by Southwark Crown court in 2012.

 Follow us on twitter @NigeriaTodayNG